They are investing more on recruitment and training now compared to two years ago, study finds

 Canadian companies are finding it increasingly difficult to recruit and retain young talent – according to a new report.

-A study released today from Morneau Shepell found that Canadian organizations are spending more money than ever to retain post-secondary graduates in a competitive employment market.
+A study released today from Morneau Shepell found that Canadian organisations are spending more money than ever to retain post-secondary graduates in a competitive employment market.

 After interviewing hiring managers at 95 of Canada’s largest businesses, the study highlighted that 83% of companies participate in work-integrated learning to help identify new employees.
 Compared to two years ago, companies are investing more in training now – with 51% of organizations claiming to spend more than $1000 per employee per year on average.